DanielHauge/h5v/README.md

 ## Roadmap

 - [ ] Fix issue about matrix 2d display.
 (Display of values not correct)
-- [ ] Add command support for incrementing and decrementing the current selected dimension in matrix and preview modes.
 - [ ] Add preview for groups. ie. multi-chart preview, via attributes.
 - [ ] Add matrix support for compounds
 - [ ] Add preview support for compounds (select fields to preview)